Gregory Stanton: Iran

 Stanton has accused Iran – particularly Mahmoud Ahmadinejad – of incitement to genocide, explaining that the constant calls by the Iranian regime to destroy Israel directly advocate genocide.
 Stanton referenced speeches by Ahmadinejad calling for the destruction of Israel and advocating that Israeli Jews should be transferred to Germany and Austria.
-He described the proposal as incitement to genocide and advocacy of forced population transfer.
+He described Iran's proposals as incitement to genocide and advocacy of forced population transfer.
 Stanton wrote:Iran is the only country since Nazi Germany that has openly expressed its genocidal intent to wipe another nation off the map while pursuing a program to develop nuclear weapons.
 Few believed that Hitler was serious about his genocidal intentions until Nazis carried out the Holocaust.
-The Iranian President denies that the Holocaust even happened.Stanton congratulated Angela Merkel for opposing Iran's Nuclear program, and also praised Canada's Ministry of Foreign Affairs for recalling the Canadian Ambassador to Iran.
+The Iranian President denies that the Holocaust even happened.Stanton congratulated Angela Merkel for opposing Iran's nuclear program, and also praised Canada's Ministry of Foreign Affairs for recalling the Canadian Ambassador to Iran.

 Stanton has condemned Iran's nuclear program, adding that NATO should protect Israel to safeguard the country from a possible nuclear missile strike.

 Somaliland

-In an article for the Mail and Guardian, Stanton acknowledged the Isaaq Genocide that occurred in the Democratic Republic of Somalia under Siad Barre.
+In an article for the Mail and Guardian, Stanton acknowledged the Isaaq genocide that occurred in the Democratic Republic of Somalia under Siad Barre.
 He advocated for the recognition of Somaliland as a separate state from Somalia, arguing it could "help stave off conflict in a region that has suffered terribly."